giovtorres/kvm-install-vm/README.md

 hypervisor.
 You can run it as a normal user which will use `qemu:///session` to connect locally to your KVM domains.

-Tested on Fedora 25/26.
+Tested on Fedora 27.

 ### Prerequisites

 You need to have the KVM hypervisor installed, along with a few other packages:

-- genisoimage
+- genisoimage or mkisofs
 - virt-install
 - libguestfs-tools-c
 - qemu-img